mainmatter/mainmatter.com/src/posts/2023-07-30-build-vs-hire.md

 ![Sage](/assets/images/posts/2023-07-30-build-vs-hire/sage.svg)
 ![Clark](/assets/images/posts/2023-07-30-build-vs-hire/clark.svg)

-Quote by Jürgen Witte - CPO@RailEurope
+{% set 'content' = {

-> ”Mainmatter enabled us to take our Product Development Organization to the
-> next level.
-They work closely with our team and help us establish new
-> practices while simultaneously delivering on our day to day product
-> initiatives.
-Their technical and organizational expertise and fresh views
-> allow us to set up the foundation for future success.”
+  "text": "Mainmatter enabled us to take our Product Development Organization to the  next level.
+They work closely with our team and help us establish new  practices while simultaneously delivering on our day to day product  initiatives.
+Their technical and organizational expertise and fresh views  allow us to set up the foundation for future success.", "source": "Jürgen Witte, CPO@RailEurope"
+} %} {{ quote(content) }}